 This seminar explores the rich and dynamic history of modern Iran from the late 19th century to the present.
-Paying close attention to broader regional and global contexts, we will focus on revolutionary moments and major transformations in Iranian politics, culture and society, such as the Constitutional Revolution of 1908, the 1953 Anglo-American Coup, the Islamic Revolution of 1979 and the Green Revolution in 2009.
-The course will involve a close reading and critical analysis of a range of primary sources (such as memoirs, novels and films) produced mostly by Iranian artists, intellectuals and activists.
-We will examine a variety of themes including the construction of Iranian national identity, meanings and experiences of modernity, revolutions, the discourse surrounding gender roles and sexuality, and the role of Islam in politics and culture.
-We will specifically focus on the Iranian revolution of 1978, one of the seminal events of the 20th century, and Iran’s post-revolutionary experience as an Islamic Republic.
-Finally, we will examine critical dimensions of Iranian political and cultural engagement with the rest of the world.
-Through this course, students will gain a better appreciation for and understanding of the complex and dynamic history of Iran.
-Along the way, we will hone our skills in critical historical thinking and writing.
-This counts toward Asia/Africa and modern requirements for History major and minor, the Asian and Middle East Studies joint major and Islamic Civilization and Cultures Concentration.
+Paying close attention to broader regional and global contexts, we focus on revolutionary moments and major transformations in Iranian politics, culture and society, such as the Constitutional Revolution of 1908, the 1953 Anglo-American Coup, the Islamic Revolution of 1978-79 and the Green Revolution in 2009.
+The course involves a close reading and critical analysis of a range of primary sources (such as memoirs, novels and films) produced mostly by Iranian artists, intellectuals and activists.
+We examine a variety of themes, including the construction of Iranian national identity, meanings and experiences of modernity, revolutions, the discourse surrounding gender roles and sexuality, and the role of Islam in politics and culture.
+We specifically focus on the revolution of 1978-79, one of the seminal events of the 20th century, and Iran’s post-revolutionary experience as an Islamic republic.
+Finally, we examine critical dimensions of Iranian political and cultural engagement with the rest of the world.
+Through this course, students gain a better appreciation for and understanding of the complex and dynamic history of Iran.
+Along the way, we hone our skills in critical historical thinking and writing.
+This counts toward Asia/Africa and modern requirements for the major and minor, the Asian and Middle East studies joint major and Islamic Civilization and Cultures Concentration.
 No prerequisite.
 Offered every three years.

-This seminar will look at the formation of the American republic.
-It will look at the prerevolutionary causes of the conflict, the revolution itself, the establishment of a new nation and the writing and ratification of the federal Constitution.
-The course will focus on political and constitutional issues but also will address social change, Native Americans, women and slavery.
+This seminar looks at the formation of the American republic, the prerevolutionary causes of the conflict, the revolution itself, the establishment of a new nation, and the writing and ratification of the federal Constitution.
+The course focuses on political and constitutional issues but also addresses social change, Native Americans, women and slavery.
 This counts toward the premodern requirement for the major and minor.
 Prerequisite: sophomore standing.

-The years between 1954 and 1975 have been variously described by historians as a Second Reconstruction and the "fulfillment of the promise of the American Revolution."
-These years, which constitute the civil rights era, witnessed African Americans and their allies transforming the nation by overturning Jim Crow segregation, challenging racism, and expanding the idea and reality of freedom in America.
-While this period was one in which most African Americans fought for greater inclusion in American society, it also was one which saw the rise of militant nationalist organizations like the Nation of Islam and the Black Panther Party that sought to separate themselves from an America they saw as hopelessly depraved and racist.
-This seminar will be an intense exploration of this revolutionary period and its personalities through close examination of a variety of primary and secondary sources, documentaries and motion pictures.
+The years between 1954 and 1975 have been variously described by historians as a second Reconstruction and the "fulfillment of the promise of the American Revolution."
+These years, which constitute the civil rights era, witnessed African Americans and their allies transforming the nation by overturning Jim Crow segregation, challenging racism and expanding the idea and reality of freedom in America.
+While this period was one in which most African Americans fought for greater inclusion in American society, it also was one which saw the rise of militant nationalist organizations – like the Nation of Islam and the Black Panther Party – that sought to separate themselves from an America they saw as hopelessly depraved and racist.
+This seminar intensely explores of this revolutionary period and its personalities through close examination of a variety of primary and secondary sources, documentaries and motion pictures.
 This counts towards the modern and Americas/Europe requirements for the major and minor.
 Offered every two or three years.

-This course will examine the impact of race on politics, political parties and public policy in the United States from the 1930s to the present.
+This course examines the impact of race on politics, political parties and public policy in the United States from the 1930s to the present.
 Race has been a defining feature of American political culture from the country's founding and has had a profound impact on society and culture over the past seven decades.
 Government action has contributed significantly to the development of the post-World War II middle class, the rise of the suburbs and American economic prosperity, but it also has created the modern ghetto, maintained and increased segregation, hindered black wealth creation and led to the ascendancy of political conservatism, all while putatively pursuing an agenda of racial and social justice.
-This course will explore the evolution of these social, political and economic developments.
-Topics will include federal housing policy, urban renewal, the construction of the highway system, the civil rights and Black Power movements, the rise of the Republican Party, busing, affirmative action, congressional redistricting and the War on Drugs.
+This course explores the evolution of these social, political and economic developments.
+Topics include federal housing policy, urban renewal, the construction of the highway system, the civil rights and Black power movements, the rise of the Republican Party, busing, affirmative action, congressional redistricting and the war on drugs.
 This counts toward the modern and Americas/Europe requirement for the major and minor.
 Offered every two or three years.

-This course will examine the history of Blacks in America's criminal justice system from the colonial period to the present.
-It will begin with the creation of separate criminal laws and punishments for Blacks during the colonial and antebellum periods, with particular emphasis on how slavery shaped the system.
-Students will explore how the criminal justice system changed after the end of slavery, during the Reconstruction era; topics will include convict leasing and lynching.
-We will discuss criminal justice issues through the mid 20th century with a special focus on disparities in America's implementation of the death penalty.
-The final section of the course will be devoted to the War on Drugs, the homicide epidemic among Blacks, urban policing strategies and police shootings of unarmed black victims.
-The subject matter of the course will be covered through historical monographs and articles, documentaries and memoirs.
+This course examines the history of Blacks in America's criminal justice system from the colonial period to the present.
+It begins with the creation of separate criminal laws and punishments for Blacks during the colonial and antebellum periods, with particular emphasis on how slavery shaped the system.
+Students explore how the criminal justice system changed after the end of slavery, during the Reconstruction era; topics include convict leasing and lynching.
+We discuss criminal justice issues through the mid 20th century with a special focus on disparities in America's implementation of the death penalty.
+The final section of the course is devoted to the war on drugs, the homicide epidemic among Blacks, urban policing strategies and police shootings of unarmed Black victims.
+The subject matter is covered through historical monographs and articles, documentaries and memoirs.
 Prerequisite: junior standing.

 The French Revolution was a watershed moment in the history of the Western world.
 Many historians believe it was the beginning of modernity, as the Revolution ushered in seismic transformations in political, social, economic, cultural and intellectual life.
-These changes occurred not only in France, where turbulent popular upheavals precipitated the unraveling of the existing social order, the unprecedented beheading of the king, the rapid mutation of political institutions and even the abolition of the Christian calendar, but in the whole Western Hemisphere.
-French armies exported the ideas and the institutions of the Revolution into neighboring European countries, while political leaders fighting for independence in Haiti and in Latin America appropriated the rhetoric of the French revolutionaries for their own purposes.
+Turbulent popular upheavals precipitated the unraveling of the existing social order, the unprecedented beheading of the king, the rapid mutation of political institutions and even the abolition of the Christian calendar.
+These changes occurred not only in France, but throughout the Western Hemisphere.
+French armies exported the ideas and institutions of the Revolution into neighboring European countries, while political leaders fighting for independence in Haiti and Latin America appropriated the rhetoric of the French revolutionaries for their own purposes.
 The Revolution's mythological legacy continued to inspire revolutionaries across the world far into the 19th century and beyond, making it an event of truly global significance.
-This seminar will be structured both thematically and chronologically.
-We will begin by looking back into the mid-18th century at the Old Regime to explore the various factors that brought about the end of the existing order.
+This seminar is structured both thematically and chronologically.
+We begin by looking back into the mid-18th century at the Old Regime to explore the various factors that brought about the end of the existing order.
 The Revolution's singular importance has turned it into a minefield of controversial debates across generations of historians, who have attempted to account for its causes and effects.
-We will encounter various historical explanations of the Revolution and reflect on the assumptions and methods of different historical schools that have attempted to interpret this seismic event.
-We will then explore the Revolution in its many stages: from its radical republicanism, to the Reign of Terror, to the eventual rise and fall of Napoleon.
-We will end the course by considering the Revolution's short- and long-term effects.
+We encounter various historical explanations of the Revolution and reflect on the assumptions and methods of different historical schools that have attempted to interpret it.
+We then explore the Revolution in its many stages, from its radical republicanism to the Reign of Terror to the eventual rise and fall of Napoleon.
+We end by considering the Revolution's short- and long-term effects.
 This counts toward the Europe and premodern requirements for the major and minor.
 Prerequisite: sophomore standing or permission of instructor.
 Offered every other year.

 This course introduces students to the history of Ireland, with an emphasis on the centuries after 1600.
 Through readings, reports and discussions, the seminar examines major topics and themes in modern Irish history.
 This counts toward the modern requirement for the major.
 Prerequisite: sophomore standing or permission of instructor.
 Offered every other year.

 For nearly two millennia, religious belief was a fundamental part of European culture that permeated nearly every aspect of daily experience.
 The proposition that human beings could not prove God's existence had profound implications for all realms of human experience.
-Doubts about the rational foundations of Christianity emerged both from the ranks of the faithful and from those who challenged the divine origins of all organized religions.
-This course will explore the complex transition from a largely theistic worldview to deist, materialist and atheist understandings of the universe.
-The seminar will begin by looking at the origins of religious unbelief in 16th- and 17th-century Europe.
-We will explore the growing popularity of various forms of "irreligious" doctrines in the Enlightenment.
-Finally, we will examine the persistence of religious belief in multiple forms during the 19th and 20th centuries.
+Doubts about the rational foundations of Christianity emerged from the ranks of both the faithful and those who challenged the divine origins of all organized religions.
+This course explores the complex transition from a largely theistic worldview to deist, materialist and atheist understandings of the universe.
+The seminar begins by looking at the origins of religious unbelief in 16th- and 17th-century Europe.
+We explore the growing popularity of various forms of "irreligious" doctrines in the Enlightenment.
+Finally, we examine the persistence of religious belief in multiple forms during the 19th and 20th centuries.
 This course includes readings by Pierre Bayle, Voltaire, David Hume, Søren Kierkegaard, Friedrich Nietzsche and Albert Camus, among others.
 This counts toward the modern requirement for the major and minor.
 No prerequisite.
 Offered every other year.

 The honors candidates enrolled in this course will devote their time to the research and writing of their honors theses under the direct supervision of a history faculty member.
 This counts toward the senior research seminar requirement for the major.
 Permission of instructor and department chair required.
-Prerequisite: HIST 387 or 397.
+Prerequisite: HIST 387.